MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/sample-override-goal-total-count-close-goal.md

 ---
-title: "Sample: Override goal total count and close the goal (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
+title: "Sample: Override goal total count and close the goal (Developer Guide for Dynamics 365)| MicrosoftDocs"
 description: "This sample demonstrates how to override the goal total count and close the goal" ms.custom: ms.date: 10/31/2017